memelopez/wk4-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Pets - almost everything related for pet care.
+# Pets - eCommerce site for pets in Honduras.

-> Corresponds to the capstone project of HTML module.
-THis project has two pages of a eCommerce website about domestic pet accesories.
+> Pets is a personalized page based on [this desing](https://www.behance.net/gallery/24796463/ZATTIX) for buying pets and accesories for pets.

+This project has two HTML pages: home and results.
+Correponds to week four captsone project of HTML module.

 <img src="assets/img/pets-screenshot1.png" width="800">
 <img src="assets/img/pets-screenshot2.png" width="600">

-In this project, I created an online shop according to a client's specifications of colors, fonts, layout, and deadlines established before.

 ## Built With